vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 ### In non-container environment

-Run the following command to stop Nebula Graph.
+Run the following command to stop NebulaGraph.

 ```bash
 $ sudo /usr/local/nebula/scripts/nebula.service stop all